 This course is open to students in Grades 9 and 10.
 Using skills taught in the course, students will learn to design a multi-bedroom apartment unit.
 As well as exploring the concepts of ‘interior design’.
 Focus will be on how to improve hand drawings and introduction to AutoCAD (computer aided design).

 Technical Studies – Drafting and Design 11

 This course is open to students in Grade 11 or any student who has successfully completed Drafting 10.
 This is a basic to intermediate drafting course.
-Students will learn to prepare basic sketches, orthographic projections, pictorials, and working drawings.
-They will present their drawings and design solutions in a variety of formats while increasing skills in both pencil drawn sketches and computer generated drawings using AutoCAD (Computer Assisted Drafting).
+Students will learn traditional drafting concepts which includes how to prepare basic sketches, orthographic projections, pictorials, and working drawings.
+Students will have an opportunity to learn how to design a car, airplane, and other mechanical engineering related objects.
+Focus will continue to be both pencils drawn sketches and computer-generated drawings using AutoCAD (Computer Assisted Drafting).